igneous-labs/S/docs/s-controller-program/instructions.md

 - Verify pool is not rebalancing and not disabled
 - Create reserves token account
 - Create protocol_fee_accumulator token account
-- Reallocate additional space for an additional LstState on pool_state.lst_states
+- Reallocate additional space for an additional LstState on `lst_states`
 - Write initial SOL value = 0 and sol_value_calculator program

 ## RemoveLst